Ekkehard-Schulze/precision-temperature-logger/README.md

 for which the 2.1 mm x 2.1 mm sized WSON package size is too large.

 6.)
-For different technical requirements we provide an experimental firmware,
+For different technical requirements we provide an experimental firmware

-with with additional sensor support for
+with additional sensor support for:

-* ADT7420 (precision temperature)
+* ADT7420 (precision temperature=

-* OneWire temperature DS18B20, DS18S20, DS1822, MAX31850 (for type K thermocouple)
+* OneWire (temperature, allows for a larger number of sensors on a single cable

-  (The OneWire bus allows more sensors on a single cable)
+  DS18B20, DS18S20, DS1822, MAX31850 (the latter for type K thermocouple)

 * BME280 (temperature, humidity, pressure)

-* MLX90614 (IR contactless temperature)
+* MLX90614 (infra red non-contact temperature)

 * TSL2561 (illuminance)